andersquist/reactnd-project-myreads/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### MyReads
+A simple react app that enables a user to keep track of literature currently reading or for future reading.

+## How to get it to run

-In the project directory, you can run:
+In the project directory, you run the following to install all dependencies:

+### `npm install`

+And then followed by:

 ### `npm start`

-Runs the app in the development mode.<br>
+This will run the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>